neuronsimulator/nrn/docs/cmake_doc/options.rst

   Enable MUSIC.
 MUlti SImulation Coordinator.

   MUSIC must already be installed.
 See https://github.com/INCF/MUSIC.
-  Hints for MUSIC installation: use the switch-to-MPI-C-interface branch.
+  Hints for MUSIC installation: at the time of 8.2.2 release (Dec 2022), one needs to use `switch-to-MPI-C-interface` branch of MUSIC repository.
   Python3 must have mpi4py and cython modules.
 I needed a PYTHON_PREFIX, so on my Apple M1 used: ``./configure --prefix=`pwd`/musicinstall PYTHON_PREFIX=/Library/Frameworks/Python.framework/Versions/3.11 --disable-anysource``